-LB Note: Tired of excuses from readers about how they can't do certain things because of their student loan debt, I'm excited to feature this post from Rebecca at Student Loan Hero.
+LB Note: Tired of excuses from readers about how they can’t do certain things because of they are drowning in student loan debt, I’m excited to feature this post from Rebecca at Student Loan Hero.
 Enjoy!

 But even if you’re in debt, your student loans don’t have to take over your life.
 You can find a balance between paying them off and achieving other goals, such as finding the right career or saving for retirement.

 If you share any of the following goals, here are some tips for staying on track while (still) paying off your student loans.

 1.You CAN Build Your Emergency Fund

 Although you might be tempted to pay off your student loans as quickly as possible by making extra payments, you probably should hold off on paying anything beyond the minimum until you have an emergency fund in place.